epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 <iframe src="assets/plots/Correlation_Matrix.html" width="800" height="500" frameborder="0" position="relative"></iframe>

 We can see two notable information from this :
-- There is a high positive correlation between English speaking movies and movies released in the USA (correlation = 0.556) which is seems pretty logical.
+- There is a high positive correlation between English speaking movies and movies released in the USA (correlation = 0.556) which seems pretty logical.
 - There is a high negative correlation between Indie movies (independent movies) and the adjusted budget (correlation = -0.2) which is also predictable since independent movies tend to have a lower budget.

 #### Discussion about Adjusted Budget as influtential variable